Donating

 - Responding in emergency health situations.

-- Administering first aid when required.Coach: FILLED for 2025
+- Administering first aid when required.Dean of Men: Filled!

 - Working with the Director to match counselors and campers